architect-examples/arc-workshop/src/shared/md/02-intro-to-web/01-shared-layouts.md

-We setup an infinitely scaling hello world with zero downtime deployment `staging` and `production` environments.
+We setup an infinitely scaling "hello world" thing with zero downtime deployment `staging` and `production` environments.
 Not bad.
-Lets make it a bit more interesting.
-A powerful feature of JSF Achitect is that everything is a function and every function is completely isolated.
+Lets make it interesting.
+A powerful feature of JSF Achitect is that everything is a function and that every function is completely isolated.
 This feature comes with the tradeoff that often you need to share code between functions.

 The fastest and easiest way JSF Architect provides for sharing code is automatically mapping `./src/shared` to `@architect/shared` for all functions defined by a project `.arc` file.
 This works great but only put code that is genuinely shared across **all** your functions here otherwise your Lambdas will get too big.

-The second method is to use `npm` modules and install them in the functions on a case by case basis.
+The second method is to use `npm` modules and install them in the functions on a case-by-case basis.

 ---
 ## 1. Create a Shared Folder